elixir-webrtc/ex_webrtc/guides/introduction/forwarding.md

 end
 ```

-Now we can expect to receive the messages with notifications about new remote tracks.
+Now we can expect to receive messages with notifications about new remote tracks.
 Let's handle these and match them with the tracks that we are going to send to.
 We need to be careful not to send packets from the audio track on a video track by mistake!